DarkThemeHub/GithubDarkTheme/README.md

 # GithubDarkTheme();
 Repository for GithubDarkTheme(); where users can submit issues.

 Watch this repository for release only to get notified every release.
-There is no auto update! you will need to manually update via theme link below. (potential browser extension maybe a plan for the future to integrate auto update)
+There is no auto update! you will need to manually update via theme link below.

+A chrome extension with auto update and version selection is already in development and will be available soon :) :)

+Firefox will follow if i have the effort!

 # Install Stylus browser extension.
 Chrome: https://chrome.google.com/webstore/search/stylus